 2

-cd customer-support-app
+cd customer-support-form

 1

-npm install @superviz/sdk uuid react-icons
+npm install @superviz/room @superviz/collaboration @superviz/video react-icons uuid

-Configure tailwind
+3. Configure tailwind

 In this tutorial, we'll use the Tailwind css framework.
 First, install the tailwind package.